AdobeDocs/campaign-standard.en/help/administration/using/managing-typologies.md

 1. By default, the out-of-the-box typology is linked to messages.
 Select the typology of your choice from the list, then confirm.

 The selected typology is now linked to the message.
-All its associated typology rules will be executed for the message validity checks.
+All its associated typology rules will be executed to check the message validity.